 Ahh, direct mail!
 Does it still ring a bell?
-You walk out to your mailbox either excited to receive a package or maybe an acceptance letter to your school of choice, or you’re anxiety-riddled because you’re expecting a bunch of bills or, (gasp!) a jury summons.
+You walk out to your mailbox, either excited to receive a package or maybe an acceptance letter to your school of choice, or you’re anxiety-riddled because you’re expecting a bunch of bills or (gasp!) a jury summons.

 Direct Mail Use Cases

-With all of the advanced technology we’re leveraging these days using certain algorithms to determine our customers’ buying patterns or metrics indicating how they’re engaging with our websites, why should we summon an original form of outreach to interact with our customers?
+With all of the advanced technology we’re leveraging these days using specific algorithms to determine our customers’ buying patterns or metrics indicating how they’re engaging with our websites, why should we summon an original form of outreach to interact with our customers?

 “What you might not know is direct mail can be personalized in virtually all the same ways and proves to be especially powerful in combination with email,” according to Poplar, an API-enabled programmatic platform integrated with Zaius for omnichannel marketing automation.
 “Just as with email, marketing automation can be used to gather information and send mailers tailored to an individual’s interests and behavior; but the question is, what’s the best way to use it?”

 Assuming you’re running your business with the assistance of a CDP (Customer Data Platform), ESP (Email Service Provider) or CRM (Customer Relationship Management), any one of these programs can be integrated with a direct mail marketing campaign.
 For this blog, let’s stick with the example of the CDP.

 The personalization aspect comes in with the help of customer merge tags, as they help business owners customize products, services, and advertising to their consumers by combining behavioral data extrapolated from a marketing platform to assemble a more personalized advertising strategy.